acn-sbuad/ava-kurs-databricks/README.md

 1. Go to the __Actions__ tab in your Github portal repo

 2. Search for _python_ worfklow patterns.
-As you can see there is plenty of different patterns you can choose from.
+As you can see there are plenty of different patterns you can choose from.
 In this scenario we're gonna go for a __Python application__.
 Click on the `Configure` button

  !["Python action card"](imgs/python-action-card.png)